 1990 Four days after being arrested for performing obscene songs at a Florida nightclub, the rap group 2 Live Crew performs at the Ozone Club outside of Atlanta.
 Authorities had warned the group that they would be arrested if they performed their dirty songs, so the rappers encourage the crowd to sing the obscene lyrics for them, resulting in about 500 people singing lines like "that's the way we like to f--k" as police officers look on.
 No arrests are made, and the group gets even more publicity and a bump in sales for the album they released a year earlier.

-1964 Workers at a London railway station open a tea chest addressed to The Beatles and find 12-year-old Carol Dryden, a fan who'd decided to mail herself to the group.
+1966 Workers at a London railway station notice a large package wiggling, so they open it to discover 12-year-old Carol Dryden, a Beatles fan trying to mail herself to the group.

 1961 Patsy Cline gets in a nasty car accident in Nashville, when she is thrown through the windshield.
 She is hospitalized for about a month, during which time she is visited by the woman who will become her protégé: Loretta Lynn.